skoopsy/skoopsy.github.io/_posts/2025-03-18-STM32-1-getting-started.markdown

 categories: STM32
 ---

-**Disclaimer: This is an account of my learning journey with embedded electronics and the STM32 - There will likely be mistakes, inefficiencies and bad approaches!.**

-Here I will log my journey trying to learn embedded electronics with the STM32 platform.
-My end goal is to build a smart watch, but I will set much more incremental, and achievable, goals along the path.
-Who knows if I'll get there but there will be a bunch of fun trying.
-Some of the stuff here may be wrong, and please feel free to let me know!
+Some of the stuff here may be wrong, and please feel free to let me know as I'm learning, and this is my account of it!

 Maybe you've completed some Arduino projects, a C/C++ course, or you've spent some time around a Hackerspace and became inspired by the awesome things being built around you, especially with with micro controllers!
-It's not my first rodeo, but I'm also far from a seasoned firmware or electrical engineer (full disclosure: I have an education in materials and printed electronics, but that was much more to do with moving electrons and atoms around, rather than flipping bits - Which is either a million miles away, or right next door depending on your background).
 If you just want to quickly make a system which logs some sensor data somewhere, or performs a simple close-loop control system, and you aren't fussed about the inner workings then I suggest the Arduino ecosystem along with the Arduino IDE.
 For more in-depth interests I hope you find this amusing.

-This post will be a brief overview of embedded systems along with introducing the development board I will use.
+This post will be a birds eye view of some of the key components of embedded systems from my best understanding, as many tutorials online follow one of the specific paths, often with little explanation of the context.
 Whilst I had some background in electronics I found the landscape vast when looking at where to begin with the STM32, so each section here fills out a question I had.

 # Embedded systems